marcsze/dc_sql_intro_lesson/README.md

 This can be done by typing in `which sqlite3` into the terminal.
 If none comes up and then install instructions can be found [here](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm).

-To load the data set use the command:
+To load the data set use the command (EDIT - This causes problems downstream):
 `attach "UMichiganWorkStuff/Teaching_Courses/sql_dc_lesson/portal_mammals.sqlite" as db1;`

+Better way to load data is with this commonad:
+`sqlite3 "UMichiganWorkStuff/Teaching_Courses/sql_dc_lesson/portal_mammals.sqlite"

 To quit use command
 `.quit`